Traceability

 Highlight on the selection of the Traceability report

-1. In the new dialog, select the Testing Setup, based on which ATM will generate the report.
+1. In the new dialog, select the Testing Project, based on which ATM will generate the report.

 Create new traceability report window - select the Testing Setup and limit the scope of Requirements with JQL syntax if necessary